 In addition, students are expected to meet professional behavior guidelines outlined for their specific clinical site.

 If a student receives a PVN during a Clinical Education Block, there will be a 5% point deduction from the student’s final grade in that block.

 The students must follow the Protected Health Information (PHI) Standards regarding information about patients and their families.
 This information is strictly confidential.
 It should not be shared with friends, family, or other health care providers except in need-to-know situations, such as emergencies.
 Each student is responsible for clarifying each clinical facility’s regulations on confidentiality and information sharing.
 Each clinical facility is responsible for informing the student of specific confidentiality and/or HIPAA regulations upon orientation to the facility.
 Any assignments from the clinical experience must be de-identified of all personal information prior to submission to PTRS.
 Patients also have the right to refuse treatment by a student at any time.

 Breach of patient confidentiality is a federal offense and may be subject to penalty under law.
-Breach of patient or facility confidentiality will result in immediate removal from facility and referral to the Director of Faculty and Student Affairs and the Academic Advancement Committee for review.
+Breach of patient or facility confidentiality will result in immediate removal from facility and referral to the Director of Student Affairs and the Academic Advancement Committee for review.

 Due to the facility complexity and rigor, some facilities have greater expectations of performance and productivity and require advanced student skills.
 Examples include:

 Clinical assignments are subject to change for various reasons, including changes in clinical staffing, suspension of student programming, and the facility closure.
 If a clinical site is cancelled, the student will be reassigned by the DCE.
 If the student’s ability to attend clinic is hampered, the student must notify the Clinical Education office as soon as the issue is identified.